bilalq/ng8BitColorPicker/README.md

 [![Build Status][travis-badge]][travis-url]
 [![Coverage Status][coveralls-badge]][coveralls-url]

-> Angular directive for the [eight-bit color picker][color-picker-url] library
+> Angular directive for an eight-bit color picker

-This package wraps around the [eight-bit color picker][color-picker-url] library and exposes it as a simple to use Angular directive.
+This package wraps around the [eight-bit color picker][color-picker-url] library and exposes it as an easy to use Angular directive.

 Install
 -------